 By Air: The main international airport in the Maldives is Malé International Airport, located in North Malé Atoll on Hulhule Island.
-IndiGo now provides direct connectivity between Maldives and Bengaluru, Mumbai & Kochi along with smooth connections to other Indian cities.
+IndiGo now provides flights to Maldives with direct connectivity between Maldives and Bengaluru, Mumbai & Kochi along with smooth connections to other Indian cities.

 Getting around: The main modes to get around Maldives – boats, seaplanes and private yachts.
 The boats are equal to the cars of any other place, while the private yachts and planes are primarily used by the tourists.
 Besides these, cargo boats and public ferries are also available.